 This will allow you to comply with GDPR.
 That said, it is a major step to completely remove a subscriber, which is why we implemented an additional confirmation.

-Obtaining active and explicit consent from subscribers is a huge deal for the GDPR and email marketing.
-If you start sending emails to people who don’t want them, they can cause you a lot of problems within the GDPR framework when they complain.
-You need to have a record of their consent.
-The burden of proof is on you to provide the documentation proving that a subscriber agreed to share their data.
+Obtaining active and explicit consent from subscribers is a huge deal for GDPR and email marketing.
+Sending emails to people who don’t want them can cause a lot of problems within the GDPR framework if they complain.

-• A timestamp of subscriber consent (time, date, location)
+A timestamp of subscriber consent (time, date, location)

-• The source of the opt-in (website, social media, etc.)
+The source of the opt-in (website, social media, etc.)

 If you are not sure that you have this information, MailerLite might be able to help you find it.

-When you use MailerLite signup forms to acquire subscribers, we capture IP address, location, date, time, and the source of the consent form.
-This information will solidify your documentation of where, when and at what time your subscribers consented.
+When you use MailerLite signup forms to acquire subscribers, we capture the IP address, location, date, time, and source of the subscription.

 MailerLite displays this information in your subscriber profiles.
 It is important to note that you can only get this valuable proof from users who subscribe through MailerLite forms.